• Skip to primary navigation

 The Landing of HRH The Princess Alexandra at Gravesend by Henry Nelson O’Neil via Wikimedia Commons

 Newmarket has been home to many of the finest horses and trainers in the history of British flat racing.
 The proximity to so many top yards means that Newmarket Racecourse hosts a series of top quality contests during the flat racing season.
-The Princess of Wales’s Stakes is one such race.
+The Princess Of Wales’s Stakes is one such race.

 One of the real joys of this race is the variety of competitors it attracts each year.
 It is open to three year olds but has been won recently by horses as old as eight and the middle distance trip attracts stayers coming down in trip as well as horses with a greater turn of foot testing their stamina.
 That variety makes this an unpredictable and exciting race for racing fans and punters alike.